7 iconic photo spots in Lisbon you shouldn't miss during your next trip

 If I write about Lisbon in the following chapters, I’m referring to the administrative district and not only the city.
 I believe this is important to know because I’ve listed a few photo spots in Almada and Cascais, which are not part of the city but the administration of Lisbon.

-The Christ the King statue is located in Almada.
+The first photo spot in Lisbon is the Sanctuary of Christ the King statue located in Almada.
 That’s a city on the other side of the river Tejo.
 So technically the statue is not in the city of Lisbon but in the administrative district of Lisbon.

-The easiest way to get there from Lisbon is to take the Bus Line 753 from the city of Lisbon.
-Get off at the first stop after the bridge.
-Then you’ll need to walk about 15 minutes to reach the monument.
-Of course you can also take a taxi or a rideshare.
+The easiest way to get there from the city of Lisbon is to take the bus line 753.
+Get off at the first stop after the 25 de Abril bridge.
+Then you’ll need to walk about 15 minutes to reach the statue.
+Of course you can also take a taxi or a rideshare to get there.
 They’ll drop you off right in front of the entrance to the monument.

 Monument of Christ the King in Almada